judaicalink/judaicalink-generators/bhr/Round2/README.md

 All the output files can be found in output folder and all the scripts can be found in scripts folder.

+Using EntityFacts-01.py script the dataset has been linked to the Entity Facts corresponding entries and has been further enriched with the sameAs links extracted from the Entity Facts.
+The links are added to the graph.